 - Vehicle Collisions: Vultures often feed on animals that have been killed by vehicles, but when a vulture feeds, it gorges, which makes it slow and clumsy to take off when other vehicles approach.
 Careless drivers kill many vultures, which unfortunately only compounds the problem as even more birds will visit the site of the carcasses to feed, and several birds may be killed in the same area in just a short period of time.

 - Electrocution: Vultures have wide wingspans and a soaring flight pattern, which makes them vulnerable to colliding with power lines.
-If their wings contact two wires at once – which can happen easily as most vultures have wingspans over six feet in length – the birds are electrocuted.
+If their wings contact two wires at once, which can happen easily as most vultures have wingspans over six feet in length, the birds are electrocuted.
 Sparks can then cause wildfires or power outages.

 - Starvation: The idea that road kill and other carcasses are dirty has led to many campaigns to keep nature clean of such unsightly messes, but this attitude forgets that vultures themselves are nature’s own cleanup crew.
-By removing carcasses and disposing them in landfills or sealed containers, vultures are not able to feed as easily, and they must expend even more energy searching for other food sources.
+By removing carcasses and disposing of them in landfills or sealed containers, vultures are not able to feed as easily, and they must expend even more energy searching for other food sources.